DNedic/lockfree/README.md

 ## What data structures are available?
 At the moment the following data structures are available:
 * [Queue](docs/queue.md) - Best for single element operations, extremely fast, simple API consisting of only 2 methods.
-* [Ring Buffer](docs/ring_buf.md) - A more general data structure with the ability to handle multiple elements at a time, uses standard library copies making it very fast.
+* [Ring Buffer](docs/ring_buf.md) - A more general data structure with the ability to handle multiple elements at a time, uses standard library copies making it very fast for bulk operations.
 * [Bipartite Buffer](docs/bipartite_buf.md) - A variation of the ring buffer with the ability to always provide linear space in the buffer, enables in-buffer processing.

 All of these are available as separate libraries and ring buffer and bipartite buffer also have C library variants.